2DreaMoveR6/DataStructure_C/README.md

 It has implemented functions correspoinding to Push/Pop/Display.
 Reference annotation in script for checking detail.

+## 3. Queue (Queue.c and exe file)
+It has implemented functions corresponding to Enqueue/Dequeue/Display.
+Reference annotation in script for checking detail.

 *I'm trying to show the appearance of data structure.*